croaky/blog/articles/ruby-postgres-job-queue.md

-# Postgres-Backed Job Queue in Ruby
+# Postgres-Backed Job Queue with Ruby

 A few lines of Ruby with the [pg](https://github.com/ged/ruby-pg) driver is a simple alternative to a job queuing library.